bensheldon/island94-middleman/source/articles/2007-07-19-Should-I-get-a-nonprofit-job.html.markdown

 ---
-title: '"Should I get a nonprofit job?"'
+title: "\"Should I get a nonprofit job?\""
 date: '2007-07-19'
 tags:
 - advice